Maricel Soriano

 The TV Icon

 She has received two awards from the Asian TV Awards as Best Actress in a Comedy show aside from her two awards for the same category from the Philippine Movie Press Club (PMPC).
-She was also given two awards as Best Actress in a Drama Anthology and Best Actress for Drama in a Soap Opera (Vietnam Rose) also coming from the PMPC.
+She was also given two awards as Best Actress in a Drama Anthology and Best Actress in a Soap Opera.

-A sought after celebrity endorser, she has endorsed a wide variety of products and is considered one of the most credible among the elite group of endorsers.
-She is reported to lend her name only with those products she believes in and uses it as well.
-Her appeal to consumers help catapult a number of products to gain a sizable share of the market most notably, Green Cross, Whisper, Alaska, Globe, Swift Spaghetti, Loviscol, McDonalds, Jollibee, Mr. Clean, Breeze, Minola, among others.
+A sought after celebrity endorser, she has endorsed a wide variety of products and is considered one of the most credible among the elite group of showbiz endorsers.
+She is reported to endorse only products she believes in and uses it as well.
+Her appeal to consumers help catapult a number of products to gain a sizable share of the market most notably, Green Cross, Whisper, Alaska, Globe, Swift Spaghetti, Loviscol, McDonalds, Jollibee, Mr. Clean, Breeze, Minola, Golden Fiesta, Ajinomoto, among others.

 The Movie Queen

-With her movie output already reaching the millennium mark and a range of films unsurpassed by all other actresses, she is one of the few bestowed by filmdom with this title.
-The Diamond Star has practically worked in all the major film outfits in the industry, appeared with every major star, set acting standards and box office records, she has proven beyond reasonable doubt that she is the Queen to reckon with.
+Her movie output has already passed the millennium mark with a filmography that undoubtedly is one of the best of the industry.
+The Diamond Star has practically worked in all the major film outfits in the Philippines, appeared with almost every major star, set acting standards and box-office records, she has proven beyond reasonable doubt that she is the last of the long line of movie queens to be reckon with.

-She is the third most awarded film actress of all time with 19 (child, supporting and lead actress) trophies to boost from various legitimate award giving bodies such as FAMAS, PMPC, Enpress, FAP, YCC, Pasado, GMMSFP, MMFF, Manila, Iloilo and Cinemanila Film Festivals.
-Aside from these, Maricel has received other acting awards from various sources such as fan magazine publishing companies and people's choice awards.
+Marya is the third most awarded film actress of all time with more than 20 acting awards (child, supporting and lead actress) coming from various legitimate award giving bodies such as FAMAS, PMPC, Enpress, FAP, YCC, Pasado, GMMSFP, MMFF, Manila, Iloilo and Cinemanila Film Festivals.
+These acting awards do not include other acting awards she received from fan magazine publishing companies and people’s choice awards.

 The Legacy Continues

 With nothing else to prove, the Diamond Star continues to reinvent herself as she is now beyond superstardom and has entered a new phase in her acting career.
-No longer confined with commercial films, she has given strong support to the Digital Film industry with movies like Numbalikdiwa and Inang Yaya (the highest grossing digifilm by far).
-Maricel even agreed to star in the Gawad Kalinga film Paraiso without the usual talent fee in support of the house building projects of this organization.
+No longer confined with commercial films, she has given strong support to the digital films industry with indie movies such as Numbalikdiwa and Inang Yaya.
+Marya even agreed to star in the Gawad Kalinga film Paraiso without the usual talent fee in support of the house-building project of this organization.

 Maricel Soriano Facts